Will students still have access to a PC?

 Students can also reduce battery drain by limiting the playing of videos, playing games and constant internet use.

-Whether students are using an iPad of PC it is good practice to back up data regularly.
+Whether students are using an iPad of laptop it is good practice to back up data regularly.
 In the event of a breakage or malfunction student work can easily be restored if students have been regularly backing up their device.

 Does Macarthur block or monitor what the students can access while at school?